wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

-A *continuation* is a first-class program object that represents the remainder of computation from a certain point in the execution of a program.
+A *continuation* is a first-class program object that represents the remainder of computation from a certain point in the execution of a program -- intuitively, its current stack.
 The typed continuations proposal is based on a structured notion of delimited continuations.
 A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain